Treating Elbow Pain with Adult Stem Cells

 Traditionally, the medical treatment included non-steroidal, anti-inflammatory, oral medication (NSAID’s), cortisone injections, physical therapy and home management.
 Physicians and therapists alike recognize that there is limited success with treatment and have welcomed the advancements in Stem Cell Therapy.
 Until recently, if a patient failed conservative treatment, their only option was a surgical release of the tendon and debridement, which has limited success.

 Adult stem cell therapy is an exciting new treatment that is offering non-surgical, orthopedic solutions to otherwise potentially surgical conditions.
 Adult stem cell therapies are the wave of the future for treating chronic, unresponsive tendon conditions.

 A common metaphor I use with patients to help explain the process is the stem cells are the lawn seed and the Platelet Rich Plasma is the fertilizer.
-Both are essential for complete repair and healing of tissue.
+Both are essential for the complete repair and healing of tissue.
 It is essential that the patient understands that the procedures described above are to repair and regenerate injured or degenerated tissue.
-Results are seen in 1-3 months and patient does not typically experience immediate relief of symptoms.
+Results are seen in 1-3 months and the patient does not typically experience immediate relief of symptoms.
 We encourage our patients to undergo 4-8 weeks of physical therapy after stem cell therapy to regain full strength, function and return to an active lifestyle.

 If you are experiencing Elbow Pain, call and schedule an appointment to discuss it with one of our doctors at 908-754-1960.